Dorzolamide

 Dorzolamide, sold under the brand name Trusopt among others, is a medication used to treat high pressure inside the eye, including in cases of glaucoma.
 It is used as an eye drop.
 Effects begin within three hours and last for at least eight hours.
 It is also available as the combination dorzolamide/timolol.

 Common side effects include eye discomfort, eye redness, taste changes, and blurry vision.
 Serious side effects include Steven Johnson syndrome.
 Those allergic to sulfonamides may be allergic to dorzolamide.
 Use is not recommended in pregnancy or breastfeeding.
-It is a carbonic anhydrase inhibitor and works by decreasing the production of aqueous humour.
+It is a carbonic anhydrase inhibitor and works by decreasing the production of aqueous humor.

 Dorzolamide was approved for medical use in the United States in 1994.
 It is available as a generic medication.
-In 2020, it was the 216th most commonly prescribed medication in the United States, with more than 2 million prescriptions.
-It is a second-generation carbonic anhydrase inhibitor.
+In 2023, it was the 190th most commonly prescribed medication in the United States, with more than 2 million prescriptions.

 Medical uses

-Dorzolamide hydrochloride is used to lower excessive intraocular pressure in open-angle glaucoma and ocular hypertension.
+Dorzolamide is used to lower excessive intraocular pressure in open-angle glaucoma and ocular hypertension.
 This drug is able to cross the cornea, reach the ciliary body of the eye, and produce systemic effects on the carbonic anhydrase enzyme within the eye.

 Side effects

 Ocular stinging, burning, itching and bitter taste.
 It causes shallowing of the anterior chamber and leads to transient myopia.
-As a second generation carbonic anhydrase inhibitor, Dorzolamide avoids systemic effects associated with first generation carbonic anhydrase inhibitors such as Acetazolamide, Methazolamide, and Dichlorphenamide.
+As a second generation carbonic anhydrase inhibitor, dorzolamide avoids systemic effects associated with first generation carbonic anhydrase inhibitors such as acetazolamide, methazolamide, and dichlorphenamide.